majkamichal/naivebayes/README.md

 ## 1\.
 Overview

-The `naivebayes` package provides an efficient implementation of the popular Naïve Bayes classifier.
+The `naivebayes` package provides an efficient implementation of the popular Naïve Bayes classifier in `R`.
 It was developed and is now maintained based on three principles: it should be efficient, user friendly and written in `Base R`.
 The last implies no dependencies, however, it neither denies nor interferes with being efficient as many functions from the `Base R` distribution use highly efficient routines programmed in lower level languages, such as `C` or `FORTRAN`.
 In fact, the `naivebayes` package utilizes only such functions for resource-intensive calculations.

-Currently, the general function `naive_bayes()` supports following class conditional distributions:
+The general function `naive_bayes()` automatically detects the class of the feature and assumes different distribution depending on the kind of the feature and the user choices.
+It currently supports following class conditional distributions:

   - categorical distribution for discrete features